Yyassin/SYSC3010Lab4/README.md

 # Deliverables

-## Student #1
-1. Fork the repository, **make it private, add your TA, and the prof**
-2. Add collaborators (your group mates)
-3. Configure your repository to enable issues: go to your forked repository :point_right: Settings :point_right: General :point_right: Features :point_right: then enable ```Issues```.

-## Student #2
+Before you get started,
-1. Create the Firebase real-time database.
+1. Assign a student to create the Firebase real-time database.
-2. Share the connection details with your teammates.
-They will need this information for their ```mydbconfig.py``` files so that their [backend.py](backend.py) script knows how to access the shared Firebase real-time DB.
+2. Share the connection details amongst all members of the team.
+Everyone will need this information for their ```mydbconfig.py``` files so that their [backend.py](backend.py) script knows how to access the shared Firebase real-time DB.

 ## Each student